 - Development of novel biologics delivery modalities in the heart.
 In collaboration with bioengineering and industry, we developed a novel cardiac catheter that is able to dramatically improve stem cell retention in the heart.
 We will evaluate the utility of this catheter design in delivery of proteins and therapeutic viruses to the heart.

 - Acellular personalized regeneration in myocardial infarction.
-State-of-the-art molecular profiling of patient blood samples at the time of myocardial infarction (heart attack) has allowed identification of markers that can predict long-term risk of heart failure.
+State-of-the-art molecular profiling of patient blood samples at the time of heart attack (myocardial infarction) has allowed identification of markers that can predict long-term risk of heart failure.
 Using this information, we have developed a protein-based therapy to limit heart muscle injury at the time of infarction.